 Excused absences are when students are absent from school with a valid excuse and parental approval.

-- Student illness (a doctor’s note is required if a student is absent for more than 5 days);
+- llness of the student (a doctor’s note is required for a student absent five or more cumulative days in a term);

 Unexcused absences are when students are absent from school without a valid excuse, with or without parental approval.